 Gard uses the Solvency II standard formula for calculating regulatory capital requirements for the group and its Norwegian regulated insurance entities.
-Regulatory capital requirements for the Bermuda insurance entities is calculated according to the BSCR framework.
-To determine the economic capital needs given Gard's risk profile, Gard uses an internal risk capital model.
-The economic capital calculated in the internal risk capital model is a better representation of the actual capital requirement of the group and its legal entities than any known factor-based model.
+To determine the economic capital requirements given Gard's risk profile, Gard uses an internal risk capital model.
+The economic capital calculated in the internal risk capital model is a better representation of the actual capital requirement of the group and its legal entities than any known factorbased model.